TencentARC/ArcNerf/docs/models.md

 - init_var: use to init the inv_s param.
 By default `inv_s = -np.log(init_var)/speed_factor`, init as `0.05`
 - speed_factor: use to init the inv_s, and get scale by `exp(inv_s * speed_factor``.
 By default `10`.
 - anneal_end: num of epoch for slope blending.
 In infer model, the factor is `1`, else `min(epoch/anneal_end, 1)`
+- n_iter: num of iter to run upsample algo.

 ### VolSDF
-VolSDF models sdf as well but used different sdf_to_density function and sampling method compared with NeuS.
+[VolSDF](https://arxiv.org/abs/2106.12052) models sdf as well but used different sdf_to_density function and sampling method compared with NeuS.
+- init_beta: use to init the ln_beta param.
+By default `inv_s = np.log(init_beta)/speed_factor`, init as `0.1`
+- speed_factor: use to init the inv_s, and get scale by `exp(ln_beta * speed_factor``.
+By default `10`.
+- beta_min: min beta offset, by default 1e-4
+- n_iter: num of iter to run upsample algo.
+- n_eval: num of eval pts for upsampling, not used for backward.
+- beta_iter: num of iter to update beta
+- eps: small threshold

+The performance is worse than Neus as we test.

+### Instant-ngp
+[Instant-ngp](https://arxiv.org/abs/2201.05989) is not a model.
+It use `HashGridEmbedder` and `SHEmbedder` to accelerate the training progress.

 ------------------------------------------------------------------------
 ## bkg_model
 Here are the class of bkg_model, which concentrates on building the background.
 The model is also able to model foreground together if you set the parameters well.
 ### NeRFPP(nerf++)
-The nerf++ model use same structure of one stage NeRF model to model the background in Multi-Sphere Image(MSI), and change input to `(x/r, y/r, z/r, 1/r)` for different radius.
+The [nerf++](http://arxiv.org/abs/2010.07492) model use same structure of one stage NeRF model to model the background in Multi-Sphere Image(MSI), and change input to `(x/r, y/r, z/r, 1/r)` for different radius.